apache/horaedb/docs/rfcs/20220702-prometheus-read-extension.md

-Prometheus extension for CeresDB
+Prometheus read extension for CeresDB
 ---------------------------

-- Feature Name: prometheus-extension
+- Feature Name: prometheus-read-extension
 - Tracking Issue: TBD

 # Summary
-Drop-in and full-featured Prometheus extension for CeresDB
+Drop-in and full-featured Prometheus read extension for CeresDB

 # Motivation
 Prometheus and PromQL are wide used in monitoring scenarios.
-It would be great if CeresDB is compatible with it.
+It would be great if CeresDB can be queried using PromQL.

 CeresDB has the ability to store and compute a large amount of data.
 But PromQL contains some specific operators.
 Though CeresDB supports a subset, it is hard and infeasible to implement all of them.